shirokov-kirill/CU-static-program-analysis/assignments/1-ast-detectors/README.md

 3. **Examining the source code:** Examine the source code in this directory.
 You could take a look at [the `SingleLetterIdentifier` detector](./singleLetterIdentifier) here as an example.
 4. **Writing the detector:** Create your own detector following the same code structure as the existing ones.
 5. **Writing tests:** Write unit tests to show that your implementation works correctly.
 Use `*.spec.ts` files in this directory as an example.
-6. **Running linters and tests:** Ensure the ESLint linter and the Prettier formatter don't report on your code and your detector passing tests: `yarn test-all`
+6. **Running linters and tests:** Ensure the ESLint linter and the Prettier formatter don't report on your code and your detector passing tests: `yarn test-all`.
+Typically, you can automatically fix some errors using `yarn fix-all`.
 7. **Committing changes:** Commit and push changes to your fork.
 Create a pull request to the main repo: [https://github.com/Static-Homeworks-CUB/fall2024/pulls](https://github.com/Static-Homeworks-CUB/fall2024/pulls)

 If you have any questions regarding the task description, feel free to reach out to us in the issue.
 Otherwise, we are available in the course chat.